 Played by Sterling K. Brown

-Brown is an Emmy winner for his portrayal of prosecutor Christopher Darden in FX's highly rated, award-winning television event series "The People v.
+Brown has received additional Emmy nominations for his role on "This Is Us," as well as his guest-starring comedy role on "Brooklyn Nine-Nine."
+In 2016, Brown portrayed prosecutor Christopher Darden in FX's highly rated award-winning television event series "The People v.
 O.J.
 Simpson: American Crime Story."
-For the role, he was also nominated for a Golden Globe Award and SAG Award.
+He won an Emmy Award and a Critics Choice Award for the role and was nominated for a Golden Globe, SAG Award and NAACP Image Award.

-For seven years, Brown portrayed Dr. Roland Burton on the Lifetime series "Army Wives."
-Additional television credits include "Supernatural," "Person of Interest," "Masters of Sex," "The Mentalist," "Castle" and "Criminal Minds."
+For seven years, Brown portrayed Dr. Roland Burton on the critically acclaimed Lifetime series "Army Wives."
+His additional television credits include hosting "Saturday Night Live" and roles on "Insecure," "Supernatural," "Person of Interest," "Masters of Sex," "The Mentalist," "Castle" and "Criminal Minds."
 His film credits include "Our Idiot Brother," "The Suspect," "Righteous Kill," "Trust the Man" and "Spaceman."

-Brown graduated with a Bachelor of Arts in drama from Stanford University, before receiving his M.F.A. from NYU's Tisch School of the Arts.
+Brown graduated with a bachelor's degree in drama from Stanford University before receiving his master's degree in fine arts from NYU's Tisch School of the Arts.
 He currently resides in Los Angeles with his wife and two children.